typesense/typesense-website/docs-site/content/guide/faqs.md

 We do not have a fixed timeline for GA releases since we want final builds to be sufficiently tested and stable.
 That said, in the past we've done [GA releases](https://github.com/typesense/typesense/releases) every 2-3 months.

+In the meantime, most RC builds are safe to run in production.
+Read more here: [Can I run RC builds in production?](#can-i-run-rc-builds-in-production).

 ### How do you plan your roadmap?

 We do Just-In-Time planning, at most 2 months in advance.
 Even within that window we tend to reprioritize based on your feedback.
 So items you see on [our roadmap](https://github.com/orgs/typesense/projects/1) more than one version out are subject to change.